Freelancer Breaks Down How She Makes $8K Working Only 15 Hours A Week

 Next, Zulie suggests religiously tracking your time to see where people waste the most minutes each day.

-“It helps me know how I’m spending my time, what pursuits are worthwhile, and balance my obligations and commitments.
+“It helps me know how I spend my time, what pursuits are worthwhile, and balance my obligations and commitments.
 It also lets me know what my time is worth so far, which helps me when I am bargaining with new clients.”

 The third step is creating an online course.
 Zulie created her course in 10 hours and promoted the course to her email list.
 Ironically, the course explains how to make money on Medium.

-The fourth step is to pay people to complete the tasks that take the most time or which she’s not very good at doing.
+The fourth step is to pay people to complete the tasks that take the most time or that she’s not very good at.

 The fifth step is creating a streamlined “to-do” list that stays the same each week and prevents her from wasting time.